chandanXP/CPP-Learning/readme.md

 2. Run time ploymorphism
      Run time polymorphism in C++ is achieved using:
      2.1 Virtual function

+Virtual Function:
+--> A virtual function or virtual method in an OOP language is a function or method used to override the behavior of the function in an inherited class with the same signature to achieve the polymorphism.

+-->By default, all the instance methods in Java are considered as the Virtual function except final, static, and private methods as these methods can be used to achieve polymorphism.

+-->We can override the virtual function with the inheriting class function using the same function name.
+Generally, the virtual function is defined in the parent class and override it in the inherited class.

+-->A virtual function should have the same name and parameters in the base and derived class.

 Abstract base class:
 1. It do nothing.
 2. It is creates so that we can create derived classes from abstract base class